Which Tree Saw Is Best?

 Trees are one the great joys of any backyard or garden.
-The problem is they don't know when to stop growing!
+The problem is they do not know when to stop growing...

-The kind of job you need to do determines what saw is best.
 You might be cutting down trees or clearing fallen branches.
 You might be cutting logs as fuel.
 You might want to do some light pruning or thin out a big tree.
-The saws on this page should cover all of those jobs.
+There are saws designed for each of these jobs.

 Hand Pruning Saws